 A traffic stop is likely going to happen to almost every citizen at some point.
-In any police interaction, the officer is given a lot of details to sift through, but all of it is coming from sources that aren't you.
-All communities are different, and all people have different needs, and the information that we use is carefully selected in order to make a more humanized approach happens.
-More than just your driving record, your officer knows who you are, what things you may have in common, and what community you may both be a part of.
-This takes the interaction from one between "citizen" and "officer" to one that may more look like "James" and "Curt", for example.
+In any police interaction, the officer is given a lot of details to go through, but all of this information is coming from sources that aren't you.
+All communities are different, and all people have different needs.
+With BlueJay, law enforcement officers will be able to see more than just your driving record.
+Your officer will know who you are, things you may have in common, and any needs you would like to the officer to be aware of. .

 The license plate is essential to the functionality of BlueJay.
 Not only is your profile identified via your license plate number, law enforcement officers initiate the traffic stop alert by way of entering this number.
 This starts the process of knowing more about each other in the moment, and getting valuable details about how the stop went 24 hours later.

 BlueJay aims to make every user feel more accommodated.
-Alongside newly adopted services, police departments will be able to provide you on-demand language interpretation for up to 240 languages.
+Alongside newly adopted services, police departments will be able to provide you on-demand language interpretation for up to 240 languages, including ASL.